 - (a) Eight Hour Shift Steady Days / Semi-Continuous An employee required to work on a paid holiday, provided they are entitled to a holiday allowance, shall be paid two (2) times their basic hourly rate for hours worked, in addition to the holiday allowance, up to and including eight (8) hours.
-All hours worked in excess of eight (8) hours shall be paid at three (3) times the employee's basic hourly rate. - (b) Ten Hour Shift Steady Days A ten (10) hour shift employee required to work on a paid holiday, provided they are entitled to a holiday allowance, will be paid at two (2) times their regular rate for the first ten (10) hours in addition to their holiday allowance up to and including eight (8) hours.
-(2 x 10 + 8 = 28 hours).
-All hours worked in excess of ten (10) hours shall be paid at three (3) times the employee's basic hourly rate. - (c) Twelve Hour Shift Semi-Continuous / Continuous 4 x 4 employees working on a statutory holiday will be paid double time for the first twelve (12) hours in addition to the holiday allowance up to and including eight (8) hours.
-(2 x 12 + 8 = 32 hours).
-Unless otherwise stated, all hours worked in excess of twelve (12) hours shall be paid at three (3) times the employee's basic hourly rate. - (d) Time worked on statutory holidays shall be distributed as equitably as circumstances permit and compatible with efficient and economic operations of the Company among the qualified employees in the appropriate occupational groups within the Department.
+All hours worked in excess of eight (8) hours shall be paid at three (3) times the employee's basic hourly rate. - (b) Ten Hour Shift Steady Days A ten (10) hour shift employee required to work on a paid holiday, provided they are entitled to a holiday allowance, will be paid at two (2) times their regular rate for the first ten (10) hours in addition to their holiday allowance up to and including ten (10) hours.
+(2 x 10 + 10 = 30 hours).
+All hours worked in excess of ten (10) hours shall be paid at three (3) times the employee's basic - (c) Twelve Hour Shift Semi-Continuous / Continuous hours in addition to the holiday allowance up to and including twelve (12) hours.
+(2 x 12 + 12 = at three (3) times the employee's basic hourly rate. - (d) Time worked on statutory holidays shall be distributed as equitably as circumstances permit and compatible with efficient and economic operations of the Company among the qualified employees in the appropriate occupational groups within the Department.
 An employee declining to work a statutory holiday shall be deemed to have worked in recording of time worked on statutory holiday distribution among the qualified employees.
 Any employee with the permission of their Supervisor may examine the statutory records of all employees in the occupational group within the Department.
 Such permission by the Supervisor shall not be unreasonably withheld.
 The Company shall post a list of the previous time worked on statutory holidays on the appropriate bulletin board following the statutory holiday.
 After the posting of the previous statutory holiday list, the Chief Shop Steward and General Supervisor in each Department shall discuss the allocation of time worked on statutory holidays on the preceding statutory holiday and attempt to resolve any inequities which may have occurred.